Updated 2025-02-22

 Important

-The default security list does not include a rule to allow Remote Desktop Protocol (RDP) access.
+The default security list doesn't include a rule to allow Remote Desktop Protocol (RDP) access.
 If you're using Windows images, add a stateful ingress rule for TCP traffic on destination port 3389 from source ::/0 and any source port.

 See To enable RDP access for more information.

 • Stateful ingress: Allow ICMPv6 traffic type 2 code 0 (Packet Too Big) from source ::/0 and any source port.
-This rule enables your instances to receive Path MTU Discovery fragmentation messages.
+This rule lets instances to receive Path MTU Discovery fragmentation messages.

 • Stateful egress: Choosing to allow all IPv6 traffic lets instances initiate IPv6 traffic of any kind to any destination.
 Notice that instances with an internet-access-enabled IPv6 can talk to any internet IPv6 address if the VCN has a configured internet gateway.
 And because stateful security rules use connection tracking, the response traffic is automatically allowed regardless of any ingress rules.
 For more information, see Stateful Versus Stateless Rules.